flatmax/vector-bass/README.md

-# WASMAudio
+# WASM

-Trying to work out how to get audio going with WASM
+This is a project foundation for C++ and WASM.

 # Building
 ## Initial Setup